ten7/contractor.ten7.com/_pages/03_process.md

 ---
 layout: page
-title:  Process Questions
+title:  Process
 permalink: /process.html
-opener: Opener Text
+opener: Chapter 3 of 4
 ---

 - **How should I use my TEN7 calendar?
 How should I indicate times I am busy for others to see?**